elinordeniz/tictactoe/README.md

-# Getting Started with Create React App
+# REACT TIC TAC TOE GAME

 This project is a regular Tic Tac Toe Game developed by React, Context, SASS.
 It is fully responsive